LauraTrujilloT/DW-Research/README.md

 # DW-Research
-Research project about domain wall propagation in magnetic microwires
+A repository for domain wall propagation research.